 El Salvador: No tourists, friendly people, and great surfing

 By Donald T. Lee

 Twenty-five volcanoes, one, Izalco — which can be viewed from nearby Cerro Verde Park — is still smoking!

 The best surfing in Central America; Colonial and indigenous villages where time has stood still.
-And humungous arts and crafts, visit several towns dedicated over to the making of these native crafts, such as La Palma in the North and Ilobasco in the East of the country.
+And humungous arts and crafts, visit several towns dedicated to the making of native crafts, such as La Palma in the North and Ilobasco in the east of the country.

 You will find throughout all of El Salvador friendly and industrious people, always ready to assist you and to practice their English (almost 60% of El Salvadorians have relatives living and working abroad).
-Most importantly, El Salvador is an uncrowded, exotic and surprise destination: no tourist hordes here!
+Most importantly, El Salvador is an uncrowded, exotic, and surprising destination: no tourist hordes here!